ruqing-xu/ruqing-xu.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a fourth-year Ph.D. student in Economics at Cornell University.
+I am a fifth year Ph.D. candidate in Economics at Cornell University, with a minor in Computer Science.
 My CV is available [here](/cv/).
 You can reach me at <em>rx24@cornell.edu</em>.

 My research is at the intersection of Economics and Computer Science.
-In particular, I study the role of information in decision-making, and how to design systems that incorporate both human and algorithmic assessments.
+I study learning and information [empirically](/assets/pdf/rrx_stakes_june2024.pdf) and [theoretically](/assets/pdf/LearningfromMixture.pdf).
+A theme of my current research is to combine theory and evidence in human-AI collaboration to design algorithms around human biases, see [here](/assets/pdf/delegation_xu.pdf).

 I am a member of Cornell's initiative on [Artificial Intelligence, Policy, and Practice](https://aipp.cis.cornell.edu/) (AIPP).
-In Summer 2024, I interned at Microsoft Research New England with [Nicole Immorlica](https://immorlica.com/) and [Brendan Lucier](https://www.microsoft.com/en-us/research/people/brlucier/).
+During my Ph.D., I have interned at Microsoft Research New England as a research intern, and at Amazon as an economist.

-I completed my undergraduate degree at the University of Hong Kong with First Class Honours in Comparative Literature and Economics.
+I obtained my undergraduate degree at the University of Hong Kong with First Class Honours in Comparative Literature and Economics.
 I also spent a wonderful year at Yale University via the selective [Y-VISP](https://yvisp.yale.edu/) program.

 In a past life, I ride horses and take pictures of stars.
 View some of my works [here](/life/).